What Can Invalidate Home Insurance?

 Could renting out a room to a lodger invalidate your home insurance?

 Privately renting out a room can be a generous source of passive income if you have the space available, and around 4.5 million households already do so in the UK, so you wouldn’t be alone.

 Before doing so, it’s imperative that you check the terms of your current home insurance policy and contact your provider to discuss the affect it will have on your cover, as you might find that some providers are unwilling to offer insurance to those who rent out a part of their property.

 Your best bet is to be open and frank with your insurer if you are planning on renting out any rooms to tenants.
 There’s a chance that you might be required to pay more in premiums or you may even be forced to find a different provider and take out landlord insurance too, but both are better options than ending up with an invalid policy.

 Overvaluing/inflating the value of your contents

 It's important that you provide accurate values for your content, as inflating their value can invalidate your policy due to misrepresentation.
 This is because your home insurance provider would payout more than the true value of the item that is being claimed for.
 Many insurance brokers and providers now request that you specify any high-risk or high-value items and then calculate the value of the rest of the contents of your home.

 A cat flap, dog flap, or any other kind of pet entrance to your home could be just as convenient for thieves as it is for your fur-friends.

-Not only have they been proven to make doors a lot less secure, but thieves also take advantage of the small entrance by using claw-like tools to snatch valuables left in-reach, especially keys, without even entering the home.
+Not only have they been proven to make doors a lot less secure, but thieves also take advantage of the small entrance by using claw-like tools to snatch valuables left within reach, especially house or car keys, without even entering the home.